Jaysmito101/TerraForge3D/README.md

 # Contributing

 Since this project has become very large I would really love some help.
-Here are some things that you might contribute:
+For a guide on how to get started developing TerraForge3D https://terraforge3d.gitbook.io/docs/developers-guide Here are some things that you might contribute:

 * A Documentation (written or video guide)
 * Add comments to the source code
 * Add the small values here and there to serialization which I may have missed
-* Add Some more maze algorithms (like Kruskal's algorithm).(See BinaryTreeMazeNode for reference)
 * Report any bug you can find.
-* In case you write a general purpose script node in lua you may contribute it if you dont mind.
+* Add a new node
 * You can post the screenshots of your creations to https://github.com/Jaysmito101/TerraGen3D/issues/10

 # What of SHOWCASE?